NREL/HPC/h100buildrun/about.md

 ### cray

 Here we use the module PrgEnv-nvidia.
-This is one of the "standard" Cray programming envirnment.
+This is one of the "standard" Cray programming environments.
 It gives us the MPI wrappers cc, CC, and ftn which can be used in place of the normal C, C++, and Fortran compilers.
 In this case since our programs do not contain MPI they are compiled without the library.
 The PrgEnv-nvidia pulls in the Nvidia Cuda compilers instead of the regular Cray compilers.
 The regular Nvidia compilers, nvc,nvcc, nvfortran are also available.

 ### nvidia
 There are several nividia related modules.
 The module nvhpc-nompi/24.1 gives us the Nvidia Cuda compilers without MPI.
 Here we compile with a "normal" Nvidia compiler nvcc.